Balancing work and retirement

 Retirement pension supplement

-Workers who are already receiving a retirement pension under the Québec Pension Plan can work and continue to receive their pension.
-However, they must contribute to the Plan once their earnings exceed the 3 500 $ basic exemption.
+Workers who are already receiving a retirement pension under the Québec Pension Plan (QPP) and who work must contribute to the Plan once their earnings exceed the $3500 basic exemption.

 These contributions entitle workers to an increase in their retirement pension: the retirement pension supplement.
-No application needs to be filed because the Régie will automatically pay it.
+No application needs to be filed because we will automatically pay it.

 - The supplement is added to the person's pension for the rest of his or her life.

-- The supplement is payable as of 1 January of the year following the one in which the person made contributions.
+- The supplement is payable as of 1 January of the year following the one during which the person made contributions.

 - The pension increases even if the person is already receiving the maximum regular pension payable.